 By enrolling at PHCA, parents and/or guardians agree to allow PHCA staff and our representatives (other students, parent volunteers, hired photographers, etc.) to photograph (still and video) their respective children or children under their guardianship.
-Parents and/or guardians also agree that these photographs may be published and used (even after the student is no longer enrolled) for school-related purposes such as, but not limited to our yearbook, school newsletters, school flyers or brochures, DVD's, school websites, school advertisements, etc. Any photographs or videos published on the web or for public advertisements will not include names of students.
+Parents and/or guardians also agree that these photographs may be published and used (even after the student is no longer enrolled) for school-related purposes such as, but not limited to our yearbook, school newsletters, school flyers or brochures, DVD's, school websites, school advertisements, etc. Programs may include credits and student names, however photographs or videos published on the web or for public advertisements will not include names of students.